stolsma/mediastore/README.md

 ### Modifying the properties of an album

+Authentication scope: `admin`

+Possible actions:
-After retrieving an album entry (identified by `:AlbumID`), you can modify it by sending an `admin` authenticated PUT request, containing the new album data:
+1. After retrieving an album entry (identified by `:albumId`), you can modify it by sending a PUT request, containing the new album data
+2. If @me is a user id then effective `read` permission for that user, for that album will be set (i.e. the album will be accessible for that user).

 ````
-PUT https://[MediaStore hostname]/data/@me/album/:AlbumID
+PUT https://[MediaStore hostname]/data/@me/album/:albumId
 ````

 Answer: